I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdvd/ni-ntddcdvd-ioctl_aacs_read_media_key_block_size.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to the number of bytes transferred.
 The <b>Status</b> field is set to STATUS_SUCCESS if the operation succeeds.
 The following failure codes are common with this operation:

-Failure of one of the copy protection mechanisms.

-The authentication process has failed.

-No AACS protection exists for this media.

-The AGID for AACS has not been established.

 ## Remarks
 The IOCTL_AACS_READ_MEDIA_KEY_BLOCK_SIZE request will not work if the media in the logical unit is not AACS protected.

 The IOCTL_AACS_READ_MEDIA_KEY_BLOCK_SIZE request corresponds to one of the steps of the Advanced Access Content System (AACS) authentication algorithm (AACS-Auth).
-For a complete description of AACS-Auth, see the <i>Advanced Access Content System, Introduction and Common Cryptographic Elements</i> specification that is published by Advanced Access Content System Licensing Administrator (AACS LA).</p>
+For a complete description of AACS-Auth, see the <i>Advanced Access Content System, Introduction and Common Cryptographic Elements</i> specification that is published by Advanced Access Content System Licensing Administrator (AACS LA).

 ## Requirements
 | &nbsp; | &nbsp; |